Joie de vivre (album)

 Joie de vivre is the third studio album by French singer Louane.
 It was released on October 23, 2020, by Mercury Records.

 Singles

 Four songs from the album were released as singles.
 "Donne-moi ton cœur" was released as a single on 3 July 2020.
 "Poésie Indécise" was released as a single on 28 September 2020.
 "Désolée" was released as a single on 17 November 2020.
 "Aimer à mort" was released as the fourth single.

+Artwork

+The album's cover art is a photograph of Louane taken by British photographer Martin Parr.

 Sales performance

 The album sold over 12,000 copies in France after its first week, making it to the top 6.
 At the same time, it managed to be the 4th most sold in pure copies.
 The album exceeded 50,000 copies in France in January 2021 and 100,000 copies in December of the same year.

+Reissue

+In 2021, the album was reissued as Joie de vivre (En couleurs) by Universal Music France and Island Def Jam, with new cover art (also by Parr) and additional tracks.